This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be allowed to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be allowed to go home.

 - Pain medicine is used to take away or decrease your pain.
 Do not wait until the pain is severe to ask for your medicine.

-- A Foley catheter is a tube caregivers put into your bladder to drain your urine into a bag.
+- A Foley catheter is a tube healthcare providers put into your bladder to drain your urine into a bag.
 The end of the stent may be stitched to it.
 Do not pull on the catheter or the stitches.
 This may cause pain and bleeding, and the catheter and stent could come out.
 Keep the bag below your waist.
 This will help prevent infection and other problems caused by urine flowing back into your bladder.
-Caregivers will remove the catheter as soon as possible, to help prevent infection.
+Healthcare providers will remove the catheter as soon as possible, to help prevent infection.

 - Drink liquids as directed to maintain a good flow of urine.
 This decreases bladder symptoms and keeps the stent open.
 It also lowers your risk of getting an infection.